replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 You can restore backups to existing healthy clusters or to new clusters.
 Additionally, you can restore to an existing cluster when the admin console or the application are unhealthy.

-You can perform any of the following types of restores from the kots CLI:
+From a full backup, you can perform any of the following types of restores from the kots CLI:

 - **Full restore:** Restores the admin console and the application
 - **Partial restore:** Restores the application only